-DNA extraction and quantification of bacterial load
+DNA extraction and quantification of bacterial load.
 For extraction of DNA, fecal material from pellets was extracted using the QIAmp PowerFecal DNA kit (Qiagen, #12830–50) following standard manufacturer procedures.
 DNA samples were resuspended in Buffer C6 and quantitated using the Qubit fluorometer (ThermoFisher Scientific).
 To quantitatively assess bacterial load, total bacteria cell counts were determined using qPCR as described recently [43].

-Amplicon and metagenomic sequencing
+Amplicon and metagenomic sequencing.
 16S rRNA gene sequencing was performed as previously described with modifications [44].
 Library preparation was done using a two-step PCR method.
 During the first step of PCR, primers S-D-Bact-0341-b-S-17 and S-D-Bact-0785-a-A-21 were used to target and amplify the v3-4 region, as well as to add second-step priming sites.
 Dual index codes were added to each sample at the second PCR step.
 The PCR products were purified with Agencourt AMPure XP magnetic beads (Beckman Coulter, Brea, CA, USA) and quality controlled with TapeStation (Agilent Technologies, Santa Clara, CA, USA).
 The final DNA concentrations of the purified products were measured with a Qubit 2.0 fluorometer (Thermo Fisher Scientific).
 The purified products were pooled in equal molar concentrations, and denatured following the Illumina protocol.
 All sequencing was done in a single run, which was performed with a 250-cycle SP kit on the NovaSeq 6000 following the NovaSeq XP workflow (Illumina, USA).
 Blank controls (no sample added, processed routinely, n = 4) were included in the extraction process to control for contamination throughout processing.

 Metagenomic sequencing was performed using fecal samples from the inulin diet group at day 0, 5 and 31.
 Extracted DNA sample was purified using silica-based columns.
 Metagenomics sequencing libraries were prepared with at least 2 μg of total DNA using the Nextera XT DNA sample Prep Kit (Illumina, San Diego, USA) with an equimolar pool of libraries achieved independently based on Qubit 2.0 fluorometer results combined with SYBR Green quantification (Thermo Fisher Scientific, Massachusetts, USA).
 The indexed libraries were sequenced with a 150-cycle S4 kit on the NovaSeq 6000 following the NovaSeq XP workflow (Illumina, USA).

-Sequence analysis
+Sequence analysis.